Who is DBigXray, the man who has been altering history using Wikipedia, including the recent article on Delhi Riots: An investigation - Opindia News

 Read: You can follow the full, factual coverage of the Delhi Anti-Hindu riots here

-What are the Delhi riots Wikipedia page
+What is the Delhi riots Wikipedia page

 The Wikipedia article titled North East Delhi riots was created on 25th February by a senior Wikipedia editor that goes by the username DBigXray.
 When one visits the page, the first image one sees is the photo of BJP leader Kapil Mishra, not an image of the riots.
 Kapil Mishra gets a separate section titled ‘incitement’ in the article, where he has been blamed for starting the riots.